logo-image

 Natural Burial

-Natural green burials, or green burials are currently the best funeral option for those in Minnesota looking to have the smallest environmental impact.
+Natural burials, or green burials are currently the best funeral option for those in Minnesota looking to have the smallest environmental impact.
 In this type of burial, a body is placed in a natural biodegradable casket, carrier, or shroud.
 These items provide safe transportation of the body and are made of all natural materials like wood, bamboo, seagrass, or linen.

 Traditional Burial vs Green Burial